himbeles/mac-device-connect-daemon/README.md

 ## Building the XPC event stream handler

-The XPC event stream handler does not need to adapted to your use case and can be built on a Mac (with XCode installed).
+The XPC event stream handler does not need to be adapted to your use case and can be built on a Mac (with XCode installed).

 ```
 swift build --configuration release --package-path XPCEventStreamHandler